-A full-time course load at the University of Utah is 6 or more credit hours per semester.
+A full-time course load at the University of Utah is 9 or more credit hours per semester during the first two years of the program.
 First- and second- year counseling psychology students typically carry 14-16 hours per semester.
 Third-year students and beyond often work up to half time on campus or in the community in professionally relevant jobs.